l0r3zz/sloblackswan/content/black-swan-conclusion.md

 - Google's Project Aristotle research on team effectiveness

 **On Information Flow:**
-- The Unwritten Laws of Engineering (various authors, evolving document)
+- Geoff White, "The Unwritten Laws of Information Flow: Why Culture is the Hardest System to Scale" [White, 2025] - LinkedIn, October 23, 2025
 - James C. Scott, *Seeing Like a State* (1998) - on organizational blindness

 ---